-- such ... traditional knowledge."
-However, in view of its status as an international non-binding instrument, this is a general statement, rather than a specific legal mechanism directly applicable to address this gap in practice. - 88.
-Gap: Recognition that an indigenous or local community as such may have rights, authority, custodianship or other entitlements over knowledge within a traditional knowledge system that is distinctively associated with them - 89.
-Example: In the example above, the community concerned would not currently have, as a community, any collective right to take action against forms of misuse or misappropriation of their knowledge. - (iii) clarifying or confirming the application to TK of existing principles
+- 91. This gap is addressed in part through the UNDRIP, which provides that "Indigenous peoples have the right to maintain, control, protect and develop their (...) traditional knowledge (...) [and] (...) the right to maintain, control, protect and develop their intellectual property over such (...) traditional knowledge."
+However, in view of its status as an international non-binding instrument, this is a general statement, rather than a specific legal mechanism directly applicable to address this gap in practice. - 92.
+Gap: Recognition that an indigenous or local community as such may have rights, authority, custodianship or other entitlements over knowledge within a traditional knowledge system that is distinctively associated with them. - 93.
+Example: In the example above, the community concerned would not currently have, as a community, any collective right to take action against forms of misuse or misappropriation of their knowledge.

+(iii) Clarifying or confirming the application to TK of existing principles